Andreas Meyer is an independent composer, producer and sound designer.

 After generating much critical acclaim, Navigator was released by Metropolis Records in the USA.
 Navigator was an epic production (dedicated to the cult icon, author and poet H.P.
 Lovecraft) – forging soundscapes, orchestral movements, surreal lyrics, electro and industrial beats into a single, seemless symphony.
 Tracks from Navigator like “Celebrate the Cult” and “Serpent Charmer” still hit the industrial dance floors in the USA.

-In 1997 Daniel Myer (aka “Architect”, remixer of Recoil aka Alan Wilder, formerly of DEPECHE MODE) and Andreas Meyer released “-273°C”, their first NEWT album.
+In 1997 Daniel Myer (aka “Architect”) and Andreas Meyer released “-273°C”, their first NEWT album.
 Inspired by electronica and drum’n ‘bass artists such as Aphex Twin, Photek and Autechre, NEWT was released in the USA.
 Gradually, NEWT evolved into a more cinematic and atmospheric project: cold, desolate and harsh sounds leading to abstract, “hyper-kinetic electronica” producing “forbiddingly dark auralscapes of the strangest sort”.

 In 1998 FORMA TADRE released a second full length album “Automate”.
 Being inspired by E.T.A Hoffmann and modern Parisean city-scapes, a “symphony from the floor of the world” was created.
 Like Navigator, Automate was all about exploring unknown realms, but this time a “subtley absorbing expedition to the most alien of worlds” emerged.

 The following years were marked by more releases, including the re-release of Automate as “Automate 2.0”.
 Automate 2.0 contained all the tracks from the original release and added five pieces from Sinus Parc – being a postmodern, recreational area in the outskirts of Paris; one of the main inspirations for creating Automate.